Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Q: Why license instead of developing in-house?
 A: In-house development typically requires multiple years with significant costs and uncertain patent grant outcomes.
 Licensing offers access to already-granted patents, potentially accelerating portfolio development.
 Actual timelines and costs vary widely based on company resources, technical complexity, and negotiation terms.
 Consult patent counsel for company-specific analysis.

-Ready to License US Patent 12,001,207?
+Ready to License This Patent Portfolio?

 Contact us to discuss licensing opportunities for your autonomous vehicle or drone navigation projects.